shini44/my-codef-site/content/_index.md

 ![school](/images/school.png)

-University is a place which provides numerous benefits.
-It allows you to dive further into subjects that interest you with likeminded students and high calibre tuturs and mentors.
+University is a place that provides numerous benefits.
+It allows you to dive further into subjects that interest you with like-minded students and high calibre tutors and mentors.
 Beyond this, it gives you the opportunity to grow as an individual.
-Independence, adaptability and tolerance are few of the many charecteristics one may learn in university.
+Independence, adaptability and tolerance are a few of the many characteristics one may learn in university.
 The experience as a whole shapes you in a unique way and is worth exploring as a future avenue.

 **HOW TO NAVIGATE THE UK UNIVERSITY APPLICATION PROCESS**